webis-de/lightning-ir/docs/howto/model.rst

 Build A Custom Model
 ====================

-This section provides step-by-step guides on how to build custom :py:class:`~lightning_ir.bi_encoder.model.BiEncoderModel` and :py:class:`~lightning_ir.cross_encoder.model.CrossEncoderModel` models in Lightning IR.
+This section provides step-by-step guides on how to build custom :py:class:`~lightning_ir.bi_encoder.bi_encoder_model.BiEncoderModel` and :py:class:`~lightning_ir.cross_encoder.cross_encoder_model.CrossEncoderModel` models in Lightning IR.

 Bi-Encoder
 ----------

 Say we wanted to build a custom bi-encoder model that adds an additional linear layer on top of the pooled embeddings.
-If we wanted to make this option configurable, we would first need to subclass the :py:class:`~lightning_ir.bi_encoder.config.BiEncoderConfig` and add a new attribute for the additional linear layer.
+If we wanted to make this option configurable, we would first need to subclass the :py:class:`~lightning_ir.bi_encoder.bi_encoder_config.BiEncoderConfig` and add a new attribute for the additional linear layer.
 We must also assign a new ``model_type`` to our model.
 For example:

 .. code-block:: python